ChiliLabs/CHIOTPField/README.md

 ```

 ## License
-CHIPageControl is released under the MIT license.
+CHIOTPField is released under the MIT license.
 See [LICENSE](./LICENSE) for details.